 -

 Provide Adequate Daytime Light: Ensure your plants receive sufficient sunlight during the day to maximize photosynthesis.
 If you're growing plants indoors, consider using grow lights to supplement natural light.
-The more efficient the daytime photosynthesis, the more resources the plant has to utilize during the night.
+The more efficient the daytime photosynthesis, the more resources the plant has to apply during the night.

 -